Let’s put some power back in pop, don’t let those guitars ever stop!”

-For Berkeley-born & raised Blakely, The Bottle Kids represent both a departure and a return to his roots.
-Blakely cut his musical teeth in the heart of the emerging Bay Area power pop/new wave scene of late 70’s/early 80’s, recording his first album (1983/Eric Blakely and The Blame) with the late Dave Carpenter of The Greg Kihn Band as producer.
-He quickly gained an enviable musical pedigree in the genre, performing domestically and abroad with artists such as The Plimsouls, The Rubinoos, Dwight Twilley, Pearl Harbor and the Explosions, Greg Kihn, SVT, Chuck Prophet, Paul Collins' Beat, Wire Train, Bobby Keys, Powell St. John and Stu Cook of Creedence Clearwater revival.
+For Berkeley-born-and-raised Blakely, The Bottle Kids represent both a departure and a return to his roots.
+Blakely cut his musical teeth in the heart of the emerging Bay Area power pop/new wave scene of late 70s/early 80s, recording his first album in 1983 (Eric Blakely And The Blame) with the late Dave Carpender of The Greg Kihn Band as producer.
+He quickly gained an enviable musical pedigree in the genre, performing domestically and abroad with artists such as The Rubinoos, Dwight Twilley, Powell St. John, and Stu Cook of Creedence Clearwater Revival.

-Wanderlust and touring spirited Blakely to LA then Paris and finally Austin, TX in 1989, where he made an equally impressive name for himself as a country/Americana singer/songwriter.
-The Houston Post was not alone in its praise for his debut CD Uncle John’s Farm, calling Blakely "one of the most promising young Austin songwriters."
-In Austin, Blakely spent two decades honing his craft as a songwriter and performer, recording/producing five albums to critical acclaim, starting his own recording studio (Folk Reel Productions) and touring throughout the United States and Europe with what England's Bucket Full of Brains called his "bright, witty and erudite country-pop songs."
+Wanderlust and touring spirited Blakely first to Los Angeles, then Paris, and finally Austin, Texas in 1989, where he made an equally impressive name for himself as a rootsy-country singer-songwriter.
+The Houston Post was not alone in its praise for his Uncle John’s Farm collection calling Blakely "one of the most promising young Austin songwriters".
+Blakely spent two decades in Austin honing his craft as both writer and performer, recording and producing five albums to critical acclaim, starting his own recording studio (Folk Reel Productions), and touring throughout the United States and Europe with what the UK's Bucketfull Of Brains called his "bright, witty, and erudite country-pop songs”.